Kyoo32/iOS-basic/README.md

     [week8_CFStreamCam] practice CFStream -2016.
 4. 20 around 13:30

 * [week9_block] practice block & queue - 2016.
 4. 25 around 14:10
-    ##### NEED to understand why 'This application is modifying the autolayout engine from a background thread, which can lead to engine corruption and weird crashes.' comes in log.
+    *'This application is modifying the autolayout engine from a background thread, which can lead to engine corruption and weird crashes.' : alert도 mainqueue에서 부르면 해결
-    [week9_block] practice concurrent program with NSOperationQueue
+* [week9_block] practice concurrent program with NSOperationQueue